top of page

 Marty Rea and Marie Mullen in The House.
 Image, Ros Kavanagh

 Against which a story of a returning, immigrant diaspora in the 1950s during their builder’s holidays serves as a commentary on a time and a place and a people.
 Like Marty Rea’s Christy Cavanagh, a man in awe of the family in the big house who cared for him as a child when his mother died.
 A man lost in memories of yesteryear.
 Devoted to the matriarchal Mrs de Burca, a commanding Marie Mullen.
 Rae and Mullen providing the emotional lynchpin around which everything revolves.
 Mullen representing a sense of home, of mothering, of place and belonging.
 Something Christy is desperately in search of.
-Hynes showing compositional brilliance as Christy sits on stairs at the top of the landing, or peering around corners, a child and man at one and the same time trapped in the the present and the past.
+Hynes showing compositional brilliance as Christy sits on stairs at the top of the landing, or peering around corners, a child and man at one and the same time trapped in the present and the past.

 Donncha O'Dea, Darragh Feehely, Amy Molloy, Andrew Macklin in The House.
 Image, Ros Kavanagh